Airbnb streamlines fees as it tilts toward biggest hosts

 Airbnb already gave itself a black eye with many hosts when it made them issue refunds for cancellations caused by the global pandemic.
 It now faces a class action suit and hundreds of arbitration cases stemming from that.

-Johnny Buckingham, who manages nine listings on Airbnb across the U.S., said he would not want to raise his listing price to cover the increased host fee and believed Airbnb was discouraging hosts from using software to cross-list on other platforms.
+Johnny Buckingham, who manages nine listings on Airbnb across the United States, said he would not want to raise his listing price to cover the increased host fee and believed Airbnb was discouraging hosts from using software to cross-list on other platforms.

 “They’ve made their message clear.
 Stick exclusively with us or pay us 5x as much,” he said.